 Docker for Automating Honeypots or Malware Sandboxes

-Docker became very popular in the last few years for being such a flexible tool to isolate processes in so called containers.
+Docker has become very popular in the last few years for being such a flexible tool to isolate processes in so-called containers.
 If you haven't played with it yet, I highly recommend you to watch my free course on Docker Security.
-But if you have, I'd like to give you a insight that provide significant value for automating honeypots or malware sandboxes.
+But if you have, I'd like to give you an insight that provides significant value for automating honeypots or malware sandboxes.
 I'm talking about 'docker diff' and how to dynamically spot changes on it.

-It's possible to keep track of every file changed in a container since its creation from an image, thus it's possible to know what files the attacker/malware have created, modified or deleted.
+It's possible to keep track of every file changed in a container since its creation from an image.
+This way, it's possible to know what files the attacker/malware has created, modified, or deleted.
 Here's an example: let's create a container from an Ubuntu image and leave it running using

 $ docker run --name my_sandbox --detach ubuntu sleep 2000 fc04fa5bf6a4f16f3fa3f8379bd1935c66cde00c8b16330e0a5683517f24ad48